djh00t/Leviathan/corpus/mermaid-js-documentation/docs/news/blog.md

 10 February 2023 · 10 mins

-Busting the myth that developers can’t write # It’s an annoying stereotype that developers don’t know how to write, speak, and otherwise communicate.
+Busting the myth that developers can't write # It's an annoying stereotype that developers don't know how to write, speak, and otherwise communicate.